CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 CAUTION

-1. Make sure that the throttle lever is moved to the FULL OPEN po Operating the rammer at less than full speeds can result in damage clutch springs or foot.
+1. Make sure that the throttle lever is moved to the FULL OPEN position.
+Operating the rammer at less than full speeds can result in damage to clutch springs or foot.

-2. The Tamping rammer is designed to run at 4.000 rpm.
-At optimum the foot hits at the rate of 680 impacts per minute.
-Increasing throttle past factory set rpm does not increase impacts and may damage uni rammer is designed to advance while tamping.
+2. The tamping rammer is designed to run at 4,000 rpm.
+At optimum speed, the foot hits at the rate of 680 impacts per minute.
+Increasing throttle past factory set rpm does not increase impacts and may damage the unit.
+The rammer is designed to advance while tamping.

-For faster advance, pull back slightly on the handle so that rear of contacts soil first.
+For faster advance, pull back slightly on the handle so that the rear of the contacts soil first.

 4.5 STOP ENGINE